rariniello/rariniello.github.io/projects/ExperimentalControlSystem.md

 {:refdef:style="text-align: center;"}
 ![Chernekov spectrometer](/assets/img/CHERWaterfall.jpg){: width="960" style="border-radius: 5px"}

 Real-time access to experimental results is essential for rapid tuning and optimization.
 I wrote a spectrometer analysis tool that extracts the electron beam energy spectrum from the raw Cherenkov spectrometer images in real time, eliminating the need for post processing.
-The tool calculates several parameters from the spectrum that have been used as objective functions for machine-learning-based accelerator optimization.
+The tool calculates several parameters from the spectrum, which have been used as objective functions for machine-learning-based accelerator optimization.
 It also provides a live waterfall plot of the spectrum which is invaluable for hand tuning the accelerator.

 {:refdef:style="text-align: center;"}
 ![Lithium oven panel](/assets/img/LithiumOvenDisplay.jpg){: height="360" style="margin: 0 6px;border-radius: 5px"}